/ Harri Iisakka

 Unfortunately, there are some fundamental reasons why it’s currently practically impossible to charge some of the most loved EVs in a smart way.
 Out of all the EVs, there are only a few brands that Synergi doesn’t support – yet 😉.
 This short list includes Mercedes BenzVolvo BEVsOpelPeugeot, and Citroen

-What’s blocking us from helping these brands’ drivers charge smarter?
+So, what’s blocking us from helping these brands’ drivers charge smarter?

 Harri Iisakka